AbbieNgXinYi/Gamenian/README.md

 <br>

-1) To use the Arduino Leonardo, first connect it via USB-A to Micro USB to the Laptop.
+1) To use the Arduino Leonardo, connect it via USB-A to Micro USB to the Laptop.

-2) For our setup, we have used a passive USB extender due to the location of where the Laptop and Arduino is placed.

-3) In our set up, we have connected one joystick and 5 buttons to the Arduino using 3 core cables and jumper wires.
+2) To use TouchOSC, simply download the application either in your laptop or any wireless device such as your phone or tablet.

 <br>